 There’s a whole field of neuroaesthetics around this topic.
 The concepts are the same whether in a Dwell Magazine home or a modest urban studio apartment.
 Our biological responses to beautiful design are universal.
 Design elements influence our energies in powerful ways and contribute to our reaction to a living space and what we perceive while in the space.

-Grounding Elements to add
+Grounding Elements to add to your space

 Adding a few select elements creates the mood: